← Back

 Your Mission

 Complete 8 debugging rounds.
 Each round presents a git history with one breaking commit.
-Inspect commits, mark them as good or bad, and find the bug as efficiently as possible.
+Git checks out the midpoint commit for you — test it, mark it good or bad, and watch the candidate range collapse until only the breaking commit remains.

 Scoring: You start with 200 points per round.
 Each inspection beyond the optimal number costs you 30 points.
 Find bugs efficiently to maximize your score!